Johnny221B/diverse_flow/rebuttal.md

 We agree that some differences in Table 1 look small compared to the reported standard deviations.
 This is mainly because each concept is averaged over multiple prompts (e.g., “a truck”, “a photo of a truck”), and different prompts within the same concept can induce very different metric values.
 As a result, the standard deviation in Table 1 is dominated by across-prompt variability, rather than by seed noise for a fixed prompt.

-Therefore, we clarify this by reporting per-prompt results for two representative prompts under the “truck’’ concept in Appendix C. These tables show that, for each fixed prompt and CFG level, OSCAR consistently improves the diversity metrics (Vendi Pixel / Vendi Inception / \(1-\)MS-SSIM) over the baselines, while quality metrics (FID, CLIP Score, BRISQUE) stay comparable and do not show systematic degradation.
+Therefore, we clarify this by reporting per-prompt results for two representative prompts under the “truck’’ concept in Appendix D. These tables show that, for each fixed prompt and CFG level, OSCAR consistently improves the diversity metrics (Vendi Pixel / Vendi Inception / \(1-\)MS-SSIM) over the baselines, while quality metrics (FID, CLIP Score, BRISQUE) stay comparable and do not show systematic degradation.

 To further strengthen this claim, we additionally evaluate three new concepts (apple, pizza, suitcase) using a **single** prompt per concept.
 Even in this stricter setting, OSCAR again improves all diversity metrics over the baselines, without noticeable degradation in FID, CLIP Score, or BRISQUE.
 Taken together, these prompt-level and concept-level results indicate that diversity gains are consistent across prompts and concepts, whereas the quality metrics serve primarily as a sanity check rather than the main target of statistically significant improvement.